12 Era of Bad Feelings

 In this case, the Napoleonic Wars were the culprit, as the British and French navies took turns on American merchants, just as they had in the 1790s.
 The U.S. had the Mosquito Fleet, so-called due to its small size, but nothing big enough to confront either navy if those navies were at full force.
 In a series of wars that eventually killed 3.5 million soldiers, Napoleon was trying to unite all of Europe in an economic alliance arrayed against the British Empire and didn’t want America trading with Britain.
 Britain naturally didn’t want America trading with continental Europe and felt betrayed that their “cousins” across the pond would even consider such a thing.

 The bigger problem, though, was practical rather than constitutional.
 An embargo was what King George III had done to punish America with the Prohibitory Act of 1775.
-Your author even referred to George’s action in Chapter 8 as “economic warfare.”
-To say coastal merchants were displeased with this “dambargo” would be to understate the case (enlarge cartoon).
+Your author even referred to George’s action in Chapter 8 as “economic warfare” though, to be fair, Continental Congress had considered initiating such a blockade themselves.
+To say coastal merchants were displeased with Jefferson’s 1807 “dambargo” would be to understate the case (enlarge cartoon).
 Prices of normally exported goods plummeted more in the U.S. than they rose in France or Britain, victimizing Americans.
 The small-government advocate Jefferson even used U.S. gunboats to interdict New England smugglers, which they viewed as a spiteful move from a Southern farmer and, again, echoed the run-up to the American Revolution.

 Hartford Convention Cartoon or "Leap or No Leap," Library of Congress